stggh/PyDiatomic/README.rst

 Citation
 --------
-If you find PyDiatomic useful in you work, it would bring us great joy if you would cite the project.
+If you find PyDiatomic useful in you work, please consider citing the project.

 .. image:: https://zenodo.org/badge/23090/stggh/PyDiatomic.svg